COMMON NAME (SCIENTIFIC NAME)Choloepus didactylus

 Program and General Information

 Two toed sloths are arboreal mammals that live most of their time in the trees.
 They can be found throughout parts of Central and South America’s rainforests.
 They are herbivores, meaning they mainly eat leaves and fruit.
 In the wild, sloths can live 10-15 years old.
-In captivity, sloth can live over 30 years.
+In human care, sloths can live over 30 years.
 Unfortunately, sloths’ habitat is being destroyed from excessive logging.
 You can help by buying sustainable products that help the rainforest to continue to grow.

 Common Physical Features